planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 	$gdal_translate -b 1 -b 2 -b3 landsat.tif landsat_reduced.tif

 Once the optimized file is created, setting the corresponding layer in GeoServer is straightforward.
 This procedure is not covered in this workshop.

-.. todo:: where is it covered?
+Check the `Introduction to Geoserver workshop <http://workshops.opengeo.org/geoserver-intro/>`__ to see how to import a raster layer into GeoServer.

 ``gdal_retile`` tool
 --------------------